 Abstract

-Somatic mutations resulting from various mutational processes are key drivers of tumorigenesis.
-Mutational signatures, which are distinctive patterns left by these processes, can be identified through experimental exposures or computational deconvolution of mutation catalogs.
-In this study, we analyzed over 7,000 whole genomes from the PCAWG (Pan-Cancer Analysis of Whole Genomes) and the HMF (Hartwig Medical Foundation) cohorts to create a comprehensive collection of ID (small insertions and deletions) mutational signatures using a hierarchical Dirichlet process-based approach.
-This analysis led to the identification of 15 novel signatures, in addition to the 23 currently cataloged in COSMIC.
-More specifically, we identified one novel signature, H_ID29, associated with TOP1-TAM (Topoisomerase1 transcription-associated mutagenesis), using CRISPR/Cas9-induced knockout cells.
-Moreover, we identified four new dMMR (defective DNA mismatch repair) signatures—H_ID33, H_ID34, H_ID37, and H_ID38—characterizing short deletions or insertions in repeat units within tumors exhibiting high mutation burdens.
-Notably, three ID signatures demonstrated significant gender bias.
-Our examination of signature contributions to cancer genes revealed that C_ID3, associated with tobacco exposure, accounts for nearly 50% of IDs in LRP1B, which is implicated in lung carcinogenesis.
-This work establishes an expanded collection of ID signatures, validates a novel signature through functional modeling, elucidates distinct mutational processes, and offers insights into biological implications through extended sequence investigation and trait associations.
+<possibly add something about how we decided signature are real, or at least talk about using extended information to support separation of signatures> Somatic mutations resulting from various mutational processes are key drivers of tumorigenesis.
+Mutational signatures, which are distinctive patterns left by these processes, can be identified through experimental exposures or through computational analysis of somatic mutations from large sets of samples.
+In this study, we analyzed over 7,000 whole genomes from the PCAWG (Pan-Cancer Analysis of Whole Genomes) and the HMF (Hartwig Medical Foundation) cohorts to create a comprehensive collection of ID (small insertions and deletion) mutational signatures using a hierarchical Dirichlet process-based approach.
+This analysis led to the identification of 15 novel signatures, in addition to the 23 currently cataloged in COSMIC reference database of signatures.
+Of note, we showed in cell-line experiments that one of the novel signatures that we identified, H_ID29, is associated with Topoisomerase1 transcription-associated mutagenesis.
+Moreover, we identified four new signatures, H_ID33, H_ID34, H_ID37, and H_ID38, in tumors with defective DNA mismatch repair signatures characterizing short deletions or insertions in repeat units within tumors exhibiting high mutation burdens.
+Notably, three ID signatures demonstrated significant differences in prevalence by gender within particular cancer types.
+Examination of signature contributions to somatic mutations in cancer genes revealed that C_ID3, associated with tobacco exposure, accounts for nearly 50% of IDs in the LRP1B gene, which is implicated in lung carcinogenesis.
+This work has established an expanded collection of ID signatures, validated a novel signature through functional modeling, elucidated distinct mutational processes, and provided insights into biological implications through extended sequence investigation and trait associations.
 This comprehensive characterization of ID signatures from over 7,000 genomes enhances our understanding of the mutational processes shaping cancer genomes.

 Introduction

 Somatic mutations are caused by various mutational processes and represent a driving force behind tumorigenesis and cancer development (Alexandrov et al. 2014).
-The mutations can arise from both endogenous and exogenous sources.
 These mutations can result from both endogenous sources, such as 5-methylcytosine (5mC) deamination or defective DNA repair mechanisms (Davies et al. 2017; Cooper et al. 2010; Grolleman et al. 2019), and exogenous sources, including exposure to chemical carcinogens in tobacco smoke or certain herbal medicines (Alexandrov et al. 2016; Ng et al. 2017).
 Mutational signature analysis provides insights into cancer etiology, prognosis, prevention, evolution, and mutational signatures can serve as biomarkers for mutagenic exposures (Boot et al. 2022; Davies et al. 2017; Dziubańska-Kusibab et al. 2020; Grolleman et al. 2019).

-Mutational signatures are distinctive patterns of mutations left on genomes by specific mutagenic processes or exposures.
+By “mutational signatures” we mean distinctive patterns of mutations left on genomes by mutagenic processes or exposures.
 They can be identified through two approaches: (1) exposing cultured cells, organoids, or experimental animals to suspected mutagens or perturbing DNA repair pathways and then sequencing the affected genomes (Boot et al. 2018; M. N. Huang et al. 2017; Kucab et al. 2019; Caipa Garcia et al. 2024; Riva et al. 2020); and/or (2) using machine learning to deconvolute large-scale somatic mutation data (Alexandrov, Kim, et al. 2020; Alexandrov et al. 2014; Nik-Zainal et al. 2012; Degasperi et al. 2022; Chen et al. 2024; Jin et al. 2024).
 For instance, data mining of liver cancer genomes detected several types of mutational signature due to aristolochic acid exposure.
 These consisted of single-base-substitution (SBS), double-base-substitution (DBS), and insertion-and-deletion (ID/indels) signatures.
 These were further validated in cell-culture experiments (Chen et al. 2024).